it-vecherka/jnoid/jnoid.coffee.md

       flatMapAll: (f)-> @flatMapGeneric(f, false)
       flatMapLast: (f)-> @flatMapGeneric(f, true)

-EventStream
+Stream
 -----------

-Class `EventStream` represents a disrete sequence of values, coupled with time.
+Class `Stream` represents a disrete sequence of values, coupled with time.
 So it uses the appropriate dispatcher to do it.

 `Dispatcher` activates the listeners when a first sink is added and then just adds them.
 On each event it just pushes it to all sinks.